IntentArchitect/Docs/articles/whats-new/2023/06/index.md

 Welcome to the June 2023 edition of highlights of What's New with Intent Architect.

 - Product updates
+  - **[JSON document database domain importer CLI tool now available](#json-document-database-domain-importer-cli-tool-now-available)** - A [CLI tool](https://docs.intentarchitect.com/articles/cli-tools/json-metadata-synchronizer/json-metadata-synchronizer.html) is now available for importing object graphs from JSON files into the Domain Designer for document databases (Cosmos DB, MongoDB, etc).
+  - **[Intent Architect C# code management attributes and dependency sanitizer CLI tool now available](#intent-architect-c-code-management-attributes-and-dependency-sanitizer-cli-tool-now-available)** - A [CLI tool](https://docs.intentarchitect.com/articles/cli-tools/roslyn-weaver-sanitizer/roslyn-weaver-sanitizer.html) which can be used during a "release build" process to remove all Intent code management attributes and NuGet package dependencies from a Visual Studio solution if required by an organisation policy.
+  - **[Hyperlinks inside designers will now open in your operating system's default browser](#hyperlinks-inside-designers-will-now-open-in-your-operating-systems-default-browser)** - Instead of opening these inside a new "Intent Architect" window, these are now opened in your operating system's default browser.
 - Documentation updates
   - **[New application building tutorials](#new-application-building-tutorials)** - Added two new tutorials to assist users in becoming better acquainted with application building.
+- Designer updates
+  - **["New Enum" option now also available on the Domain diagram context menu](#new-enum-option-now-also-available-on-the-domain-diagram-context-menu)** - This context menu option is now also available when right-clicking a Domain diagram whereas before it was only available when right-clicking the tree view.
 - Module updates (C#)
   - **[Generate contracts only for services](#generate-contracts-only-for-services)** - Optionally turn off generation of implementations for a `Service` modelled in the Service designer.
   - **[Version AspNetCore.NET services](#version-aspnetcorenet-services)** - Apply version information to Commands, Queries or Service elements in your service designer to make use of the `Microsoft.AspNetCore.Mvc.Versioning` library.